Clarissa dos Santos: Player profile

-National Team and international competition
+International career

-For the Brazil women's national basketball team, Clarissa won a bronze medal at the 2011 Pan American Games, and was champion of the 2011 FIBA Americas Championship for Women which qualified Brazil for the 2012 Summer Olympics.
-In the women's event, Brazil fell at the group stage with only one win, but Santos lead the rebounds statistic.
+For the Brazil women's national basketball team, dos Santos won a bronze medal at the 2011 Pan American Games, and was champion of the 2011 FIBA Americas Championship for Women which qualified Brazil for the 2012 Summer Olympics.

+In the women's event, Brazil fell at the group stage with only one win, with Santos leading the rebounds statistic.

 She was also part of the Brazilian team that played at the Rio Olympics.